songchangwei/3DCT-SD-IVH-ICH/README.md

 2. Download the [label files](https://pan.baidu.com/s/1b_GR3hE1rIr6HHKUAXqftA?pwd=q02q) that we annotated: https://pan.baidu.com/s/1b_GR3hE1rIr6HHKUAXqftA?pwd=q02q
 3. The [`annotion_file_info.jsonl`]() file that we selected to annotate.
 It contains two subtype of brain hemorrages: IPH and IVH.
 4. Utilize [`select_dcm2nii.py`]() to select the selected DICOM file, and convert them into NIfTI format.
+### Pre-precessing
+In our experiments, we performed the following pre-processing for the CT scans:
+1.

 ## Baseline model implementations and evaluations
 The models we implemented are source from [MONAI package](https://monai.io/) [10].
 We evaluated seven commonly used 3D medical image segmentation models in the field, which helps to understand the performance of these commonly used algorithms on this dataset.
 It contains: